spree/spree/guides/src/content/developer/upgrades/three-dot-seven-to-four-dot-oh.md

 ### Update your Ruby version to 2.5.0 at least

-Soree 4.0 and Rails 6.0 requires Ruby 2.5.0 at least so you need to bump the ruby version in your project's `Gemfile` and `.ruby-version` files.
+Spree 4.0 and Rails 6.0 require Ruby 2.5.0 at least so you need to bump the ruby version in your project's `Gemfile` and `.ruby-version` files.

 ### Update your Rails version to 6.0